-Tactics are the tools (like social media posts, email campaigns, or ads).
+Tactics are the tools (like social media posts, email campaigns, or paid ads).
 Strategy is the blueprint that guides how and why you use those tools.

 Without strategy: